25. First day of school blues. “Get through it,” say Mimi and Pop. I’ve got a Way-Back Seat memory of other situations where I used to get through hard stuff.

-Mimi and Pop tell me this is something I just have to Get Through.
+Mimi and Pop told me this new-school startup is something I just have to Get Through.

 We expected pricker bushes or obstacles of some sort on our hikes, and I guess Mimi and Pop think I should expect thorny stuff at school, too.